mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   ultimate goal of every digital product development team.
 There is no value in specs, designs, or changes committed to git, unless the code has made it to the production system and thus into the hands of users.
-The best teams ship dozens of times per day, every day, not every 2 weeks on particularly designated release days, or only at the end of the sprint – for those teams, shipping is a permanent state rather than an occasional event.</p>"
+The best teams ship dozens of times per day, every day, instead of every 2 weeks on particularly designated release days, or only at the end of the sprint – for those teams, shipping is a permanent state rather than an occasional event.</p>"
 image: "/assets/images/posts/2024-06-17-shipping-is-a-state-of-mind/header.jpg"